Ekster tossed some random-looking objects in a leather weekend bag and changed into a dark blue tracksuit.

 Ekster kept his eyes on the road.
 “It wouldn't ring a bell.”

-“I thought you didn’t want to associate with the upper-classes.”
+“I thought you didn’t want to hang around the upper-classes.”

 Ekster’s right eyebrow lifted for a second before speaking.
-“My family has no legacy that could be of anyone's interest.”
+“My family has neither legacy nor heritage that could be of anyone’s interest.”

 Åke hummed as if he had gotten precious information and sat back in the leather chair.
-Sounded like family was a pain-point for the guy.
 He kicked his feet up against the dashboard, which got him the most judgemental side-eye he had ever received in his life. Åke ignored it.

-“Can’t say I believe that, but okay.
+“Can’t say I believe you, but okay.
 Let’s say it’s true.
-Your clandestine art dealership runs so well that it has bought you this fancy-ass car, the foreign bike, and a four-story downtown residence.
-With a roof terrace, if I may add.”
+Your clandestine art dealership runs so well that without any family to back you up, it has bought you this fancy-ass car, the foreign bike, and a four-story downtown residence.
+With a roof terrace, might I add.”

 “Impressive.
 Completely self-made.
 Congrats.
 I’m sure your bookkeeping is squeaky-clean.”

 “Seems like you’re perfectly capable of running this flourishing business on your own.
-Why want me involved?
-Seems risky.”
+Why want me involved?”

 “You have a specific skillset.”

 Åke rolled his eyes.
 “No shit.
 I’m practically lab-grown.
 But what part of that multifaceted skillset is of use to you?
 Want to be on the list for private parties?
-Want to have a foot in the door to the ultra-rich?”
+To be introduced to the ultra-rich?”

 Ekster exhaled through his nose, as if annoyed by the question.

 Åke dropped his legs from the dashboard.
 “Team?
 What team?
-What objectives do we have in common?”
+What do you, me and a bunch of other randos have in common?”

 “A common enemy.”

 Ekster’s expression darkened.
-“I think I prefer the small-talk about cycling.”
+“I think I preferred the small-talk about cycling.”

-Åke clicked his tongue, disappointed with the lack of emotional response.
-“Baby, we’re way past small talk.
-But for your sake I’ll just assume your family was murdered in cold blood and you're simply out for revenge.
-Just so that I can trust you this much more.”
+Åke clicked his tongue.
+“Baby, we’re way past small talk.”
+He was annoyed how the other stubbornly refused to be straight-up, although he was pretty sure his jab had been right in the bullseye.
+“For your sake I’ll just assume it’s a tear-jerking story which I’ll hear when the time is ripe.
+For the time being I’ll trust you this much more.”
 He held his thumb and pointy finger up, very close together.
 “But you're not out of the line of fire just yet.
-Let's talk about moi.
-How did you hear about me?”
+Let's talk some more about moi.
+Where did you first hear about me?”

-“To the contrary,” Ekster snickered.
+“On the contrary,” Ekster snickered.
 “I saw the most fascinating headline.
-‘From Poverty to Paris’ Beloved Gem’, or something along those lines.”
-He quoted.
+‘From Poverty to Paris’ Beloved Gem’, or something along those lines,” he quoted.

 Åke said nothing.

 “Don't you think that's an odd choice of words?”
-Ekster said in surprise, from the lack of feedback.
+Ekster said in surprise after the lack of feedback.

 Åke shrugged.